AmyFong82/anagrams/README.md

 # anagrams
-Improving on an anagram js code
+Task: to improve an anagram js code